highlight/highlight/docs-content/getting-started/fullstack-frameworks/next-js.md

 module.exports = nextConfig
 ```

-You may have trouble with `__dirname`, which can happen with Next.js middleware, consider patching it.
-This example uses a `next.config.mjs` file instead of the CJS-style `next.config.js` pattern.
+You may have trouble with a missing `__dirname` environment variable.
+This can happen with Next.js middleware.
+The following example uses a `next.config.mjs` file instead of the CJS-style `next.config.js` pattern.
+It calculates `__dirname` using native Node.js utility packages.

 ```javascript
 // next.config.mjs